microo8/go-invoicer/README.md

 # Golang invoice generator

-Forked from `github.com/angelodlfrtr/go-invoice-generator` and porting backend to `https://github.com/signintech/gopdf`.
+Forked from `github.com/angelodlfrtr/go-invoice-generator` and ported backend to `https://github.com/signintech/gopdf`.

 A super fast golang package to generate invoices, delivery notes and quotations.